 If you're considering a Hotpoint washing machine, first find out how they score in our reviews and how reliable they are.
 It's all in this guide.

 In the table below, we've outlined how many Hotpoint models we've tested, how well they did in our tests, how reliable they are and what owners think of them.
 We've also highlighted the brand's pros and cons, based on our years of expert testing, to help you decide whether a Hotpoint washing machine is the right choice for you.

 All of the information you'll find here has been independently researched – we buy the Hotpoint washing machines we test ourselves and we run our own surveys to find out what owners really think of their machines.

-|Table notes||The average test score is based on results of models tested between October 2016 and November 2019 that are still currently available.
-The customer score and brand reliability rating are based on a Which? member survey conducted in October 2019 of 227 Hotpoint owners.
-The customer score is based on customer satisfaction and whether members would recommend the brand to a friend, and reliability is based on members' experience of that brand.
-Table last updated December 2019.|
+The average test score is based on results for all models we've tested that are still currently available.
+The customer score and proportion fault are based on a Which? member survey conducted in September 2021 of 1,117 Hotpoint owners.
+The customer score is based on customer satisfaction and whether members would recommend the brand to a friend.
+Testing information last updated in December 2021.

 Even on cheaper Hotpoint washing machines costing around £200, you'll find high spin speeds and features such as remaining-time displays.
 That's not something we can say about many other affordable brands.